cbcrg/tcoffee/docs/tcoffee_manual.rst

 Aligning Many Sequences
 =======================
-Aligning Very Large Datasets with Muscle
+Aligning very large datasets with muscle
 ----------------------------------------
 T-Coffee is not a good choice if you are dealing with very large datasets, use Mafft or Muscle.
 To align a large dataset with Muscle, try: